Disney Caribbean Beach Resort sometimes gets a bad rap for being the oldest Moderate resort or for being huge/spread

 Overall, we had a fantastic stay at this resort.
 I had to physically remove my little one from the pool when it was time to go home because she was having so much fun.

-Any questions about staying at Caribbean Beach?
+Any questions about my Disney Caribbean Beach Resort review?
 Leave a comment below or send me a message on The Frugal South’s Facebook page!